≡ Menu

 * Notes: Average NAV is calculated based on the average of current year NAV and prior year NAV.

-The table above shows the breakdown of the income received by the unit trust fund PIOF.
+The table above shows the breakdown of income earned by the fund.

-As seen, the Public Islamic Opportunities Fund (PIOF) received various sources of income such as profit from Shariah‑based placements, distribution income, and dividend income.
+The Public Islamic Opportunities Fund (PIOF) earned income from various streams such as profit from Shariah‑based placements, distribution income, and dividend income.

-In 2022, the PIOF received a total income of MYR28 million compared to a total income of MYR21 million reported in 2021, representing a growth of a massive 33% year-on-year.
+The PIOF earned a total income of MYR57 million in 2023 compared to a total income of MYR28 million in 2022, representing year-on-year growth of 104%.

 As at 31 July (% of NAV)